 Selling Your Virtual Company: Three Things to Consider

 Building an online empire on the spammy recesses of the web isn?t necessarily easy, but it can be.
 Building a quality turn-key operation, on the other hand, is almost always difficult and time-consuming.
 Many have succeeded wildly in building spam-laden affiliate businesses on the web.
 Many cases of half-baked affiliate networks include cheap outsourced tactics used by some of the world?s biggest companies.
-It begs the question: do such businesses really add value?
-Can you sell a business built on the backbone of hundreds of spam sites and get the same price multiple as you could have …
+It begs …

 If you read Progress Report 1, you’ll know that the blog I set up for this case study is Cheap Electricity Options.